Osborn buffing brush

 - Fits on 5/8″ threaded shaft (pretty much the standard in North America).

-Other Osborn Buffing Brush Applications: Engine Blocks, Cylinder Heads, Exhaust Manifolds, Transmission Housings, Water Pumps, Intake Manifolds, Hydraulic Valve Bodies, Machine Components, Gears, Housings…Scotty uses one to scour out the underside of the riding mower blade housing prior to the winter coat of spray paint.
+Other Osborn Abrasive Cup Brush Applications: Engine Blocks, Cylinder Heads, Exhaust Manifolds, Transmission Housings, Water Pumps, Intake Manifolds, Hydraulic Valve Bodies, Machine Components, Gears, Housings…Scotty uses one to scour out the underside of the riding mower blade housing prior to the winter coat of spray paint.

 Sometimes called ‘ATB Cup Brushes’…that stands for ‘Advanced Technology Brushing’